-One study conducted in Japan looked at risk factors that contribute to the onset of aspiration pneumonia because, even though it is a leading cause of death among ageing populations, there is still much information not fully investigated or understood about the condition.
+One study conducted in Japan looked at risk factors that contribute to the onset of aspiration pneumonia.
+Even though it’s a leading cause of death among aging populations, there is still much not known about the condition.

 Participants were split into groups based on episodes of aspiration pneumonia.
 Based on analysis, the researchers were able to develop a list of risk factors that increase the odds of aspiration pneumonia, including:

 - Sputum suctioning

 - Feeding support dependency

 Deterioration of swallowing over the span of three months

 Bacteria and viruses are the most common causes of aspiration pneumonia.
 When we’re healthy, the immune system fights off bacteria and viruses to keep us healthy, but if the germs are too strong, they can overpower the immune system and contribute to illness.

 Normally, air is the only substance that goes into our lungs, so when food, drinks, vomitus, or saliva are inhaled into the lungs, it leads to aspiration pneumonia.
 The odds of developing aspiration pneumonia are higher in someone who has a problem with their gag reflex, which can occur in individuals with brain injuries or those who have dysphagia.

 - Esophageal disorders